zuowendong/Zuowendong/README.md

 <!--
 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Zuowendong&layout=compact)](https://github.com/anuraghazra/github-readme-stats)
 -->
-Today is January 4, 2025, let's keep going!
+Today is January 5, 2025, let's keep going!
 As the saying goes.
-You are never too old to set another goal or to dream a new dream.
+Your life does not get better by chance, it gets better by change.